As you have seen previously, the project management lifecycle has four phases: initiating, planning, executing, and closing.

 Desired project outcomes

-The project execution has three major focuses:
+Besides executing the project scope, the project execution has three major focuses:

 An effective project manager knows that issues will arise, but looks to identify and resolve them as early as possible.